-Please contact us to book a slot from the list of available dates in the Google calendar below.
-Entries marked ‘Evening Stargazing Slot’ indicate provisional tour dates which you can reserve a space on.
-Due to the requirements for reasonable observing conditions, excursions will generally only be confirmed a few hours before, by telephone or text message.
+Please contact Stephen to book a provisional date Due to the requirements for reasonable observing conditions, excursions will generally only be confirmed a few hours before, by telephone or text message.
 Also, please pay attention to the Moon phases shown in the calendar below, as dates with a prominent Moon are not suitable for viewing the Milky Way.

-If your tour is cancelled due to adverse weather conditions, we can offer you a voucher for use on another date, or a full ‘no quibbles’ refund.
+If your tour is cancelled due to adverse weather conditions, we can offer you a voucher for use on another date, or a full refund.

 To book, please use one of the following methods of contact: